It’s a new season. Time for a fresh start!

 How much longer is this going to take?!
 What am I doing wrong?

-Coaching has been my life's work for over 20 years.
+Coaching is my life's work.
+I’ve been providing support and career advice for over 20 years.
 I wish I could tell you a success rate, an acceleration rate or something measurable like that.
 But, like other coaches, I can't compare you to what would have been.
 We'll never know.
 But clients do have changed outcomes.
 For instance:

 Positioning Yourself for a Fabulous job